crazyhottommy/pyflow-chromForest/README.md

 epilogos can only run in a  per-chromosome manner.
 That's why I wrote this snakemake workflow to simplify this process.

+[VSURF](https://cran.r-project.org/web/packages/VSURF/index.html) is an R package designed to do feature selection by random forest.

+When you have groups of chromHMM calls, you want to identify the features(bins) that can differentiate the subgroups.(tissues, cancer types etc).
+If one run chromHMM with 1 kb bin, the whole genome will be segmented into roughly 3 million bins.
+This is just huge, and we need some machine learning algorithum to select features out of this 3 million bins.

 When you copy and paste the same code three times, it is time to write a function.
 Similarily, if you need to do the same task for more than 3 times, write a workflow :)